YashvanGH/ip/docs/README.md

 `unmark 2`

 Expected Outcome:
-tasks.Task number 2 will be marked as incomplete.
+Task number 2 will be marked as incomplete.

 ### Exiting the Application:
 Say your goodbyes guys!